MoeinAbtahi/WALL/README.md

 # WALL: A Web Application for Automated Quality Assurance using Large Language Models

 **WALL** is a web-based tool designed to help developers improve software quality by resolving code issues, revising them using Large Language Models (LLMs), and comparing code versions.
-This application integrates with SonarQube to fetch unresolved issues and uses advanced AI models for automated code revision.
+This application integrates with SonarQube to fetch the unresolved problems and uses advanced AI models for automated code revision.

 ## Project Structure
 ```bash